Brassicaceae or Mustard Family

 Habitat: Fields, pastures, roadsides.

 Handpulling: This is an effective method of control when used on small infestations and scattered individuals that are just establishing or missed by herbicide treatments.
 Effective handpulling requires the removal of the taproot, which is most easily accomplished when soil is moist.
 Repeated treatments are required to deplete the seed bank, and all plants that are past bud stage should be removed in plastic bags to prevent seed spread.

 Mowing: Mowing alone is not a recommended method of control for this species due to the damage to competitive, desirable vegetation.

 Biological Control: N/A

-Herbicides: The following herbicides have been labelled for control of dyer's woad.
+Herbicides: Due to hoary allysum's tendency to germinate throughout the growing season, repeated treatments are needed to deplete the seed bank in established infestations.
+The following herbicides are labelled for control of hoary allysum.
 Always consult product labels and read them carefully to ensure correct species/land management usage and chemical application.